MadChase/ChromaPlus-Importer/README.md

 How to use:

--Put the skript in the folder with you difficulty.dat file
+-Put the skript in the folder with you difficulty.dat and your Environment.dat file

 -Name the file with env changes "env.dat" and the diff file you want to add it to "ExpertPlusStandard.dat" or change the names of the file in: merge_dat_files("ExpertPlusStandard.dat", "env.dat")

+-Then open up the folder in VSCode and hit the Run button in the top left corner while the skript is open